collective/collective.polls/README.rst

 Installation
 ------------

-To enable this product,on a buildout based installation:
+To enable this product in a buildout-based installation:

     1. Edit your buildout.cfg and add ``collective.polls``
        to the list of eggs to install ::